Wacky-Mole/WackysDatabase/README.md

 - `wackydb_get_piecehammers`: Saves all hammers, currently in your game to Hammer.txt file
 - `wackydb_material` : Generate a text file of all <Material> Gameobjects in vanilla game.
 Saves to text
 - `wackydb_clearcache`: Clears the current cache, materials and textures.
 Only do this after big yaml changes, cache is important - This command works on menu screen
+- `wackydb_snapshot`: Loads Snapshots for pieces after a manual reload

 </details>